shivdatt23/Online-Exam-Portal/README.md

 ## Contact

-For any queries or support, please contact [email address].
+For any queries or support, please contact shivdatt23 and Pradyumna-1 .

 Thank you for choosing the Online Exam Portal!
 We hope it serves your needs efficiently.